JHG777000/Vortex/README.md

 RKLib is currently composed of the following libraries:

 —RKMem—
-RKMem, provides some nice macros and a function to make it dealing with memory a little easier in C.
+RKMem, provides some nice macros and a function to make dealing with memory a little easier in C.

+A C List implementation.

+A C Dictionary type implementation.

 —Possible Future Features:

--A C List implementation.

 -Memory pools which track the amount of memory stored.

 —RKMath—
 RKMath, a n-dimensional vector math library designed to take advantage of auto-vectorization.

+Xor based PRNG.

-—Possible Future Features:
+—Untested Features:

--Some more vector functions.

--Trig stuff.

 -Matrix math.

 —RKTasks—
 RKTasks, a thread pool library.
-Uses pthreads as a backend.
+Uses pthreads(for now) as a backend.

 —Possible Future Features:

-—Support for locking and unlocking internal data structures.

-—More advanced task list manipulation, allowing precision control of where a task is inserted, and the ability to remove tasks.

 —More advanced scheduling, possibly adding a priority system.